vanilla-extracts/a-witchy-best-friend/awb.typ

 #middle

 - \"Sooo I have something to tell too...
-You see I am a witch… not like Harry Potter’s world kind of witch that is we communicate with the universe and try to rebalance it with our art… and I knew something was off with you because your link with the universe is...
+You see I am a witch… not like Harry Potter’s world kind of witch that is, we communicate with the universe and try to rebalance it with our art… and I knew something was off with you because your link with the universe is...
 Off… like gray clouds in a beautiful summer blue sky.\"

-Ophelie immediately went non-verbal she did not comprehend what her best friend just threw at her.
+Ophelie immediately went non-verbal she did not understood what her best friend just threw at her.
 Magic was a thing?
 And her best friend whom she knew for years can wield it?
 That’s too good to be true?
-But, she trusted her she knew she wouldn’t mess with her just after her coming out that was just plain mean, so Ophelie decided to keep listening to her
+But, she trusted her, she knew she wouldn’t mess with her just after her coming out, it would be just plain mean, so Ophelie decided to keep listening to her

-- \"I’m telling you that because, like, I inferred that the something off was about your body you’re not very masculine, so I thought maybe you wanted to have a better body?
-So I studied body magic and with that I mastered a true form spell, for you, and I can use it on you right now if that’s what you want.\"
+- \"I’m telling you that because, like, I inferred that the something off was about your body you’re not very masculine but not outright feminine, so I thought maybe you would want to have a better suited body?
+So I already studied body magic and with that I mastered a true form spell, for you, and I can use it on you right now if that’s what you want.\"

-Ophelie was shocked the look on her face deserved to be framed (so naturally Clara took a picture of her) her best friend could fast track the transition, and she could have her dream body just now just like that?
+Ophelie was shocked.
+The look on her face deserved to be framed (so naturally Clara took a picture of her) her best friend could fast track the transition, and she could have her dream body just now just like that?
 She realized she was stunned for a couple of minutes now, so she wordlessly nodded to her best friend.

 As quietly as Ophelie, Clara took her best friend hand into hers and summoned the universe she exactly carefully repeated the steps she learned and asked the universe to fix Ophelie’s body.
 She felt the little tug and the little shock that signal the approval of the universe.